ziljian19/PostAdvisory/README.md

 # PostAdvisory

 How to run this locally.
-(The easiet way)
+(The easiest way)
  1. Download VS code
  2. Download the Live Server
  3. Open the root folder in VS code.
 You should see this file structure: